GoodNightBuddy/strange-server/README.md

 # Simple server fot speroteck test task

 It was a test task.
-So functionality is a bit specific)
+So functionality is a bit specific and not complicated)

 # Installation:
 1. Copy folder